MattDodsonEnglish/English-Learning-Wiki/README.md

 something sucks about it, doesn't it?
 Where's the "highly specialized vocabulary?"

 My "highly specialized vocabulary" is vague and not really specialized at all.
-Actually it seems like a load of bullshit.
+Actually it's not even vague; it's just a load of bullshit.
 This is because I am not a programmer, and **my own language is not adequate to describe a software infrastructure problem.** Indeed, there are probably many people in the real world who don't speak any English yet can likely understand concepts that are signified by the English words in a